 - This construction of a PRF from a sponge is described in [BDPA2011, section 3.12].
 It is called "outer-keyed sponge" in [ADMA2015], or "black-box keying" in [GPT2015].
 The results of these papers do not directly apply because the key is smaller than the rate.
-However, the result of [GG2015] does apply. - See § 5.4.1.10 'PoseidonHash Function' on p.
-79 for further security discussion of how Orchard uses Poseidon.
+However, the result of [GG2015] provides evidence for the security of this construction (even if it technically considers a situation in which the distinguishing adversary cannot evaluate the full permutation). - See § 5.4.1.10 'PoseidonHash Function' on p.
+78 for further security discussion of how Orchard uses Poseidon.